ReagentX/Logria/docs/sessions.md

 ## Storage

 Sessions are stored as `JSON` in `$LOGRIA_ROOT/sessions` and do not have file extensions.
-A pattern is defined like so:
+A session is defined like so:

 ```json
 {